No Exit (Battlestar Galactica): Plot

 In a flashback to the Cylon occupation of New Caprica, it is revealed that Ellen Tigh was resurrected in the Cylon fleet after Saul poisoned her.
 Her resurrection restores all of Ellen's memories.
 Ellen tries to persuade Cavil to stop chasing the humans, but he refuses.
 Ellen refers to Cavil as John, his model's original name.
 It is revealed that he was modeled after Ellen's father.

 On board the Galactica, Tyrol shows Admiral Adama the damage to the ship's hull he discovered, and warns the ship may not survive another jump without repair.
 Tyrol indicates that when Galactica was built, corners were cut, compromising its integrity.
 Also, the ship has taken battle damage as well as the jump into New Caprica's atmosphere.
 Adama reinstates Tyrol to Chief, and asks him to fix the ship, insisting on the repair crew being all human.
 By performing a special type of inspection, Tyrol discovers fractures throughout the bulkheads that cannot be easily repaired, and recommends an organic Cylon compound, which Adama refuses.

 As a side-effect of the bullet still lodged in his brain, Samuel Anders is able to recover memories of the complete origin and purpose of the Final Five.
 Three others of the Final Five and Kara Thrace gather around his bedside, begging for him to be kept out of surgery until he can finish explaining.
 Anders says that the Cylons, which were the thirteenth tribe of Kobol, began procreating naturally on Earth and finally lost resurrection technology.
 Anders and the other Final Five were researchers who worked on reinventing the ancient technology.

 On Colonial One, Lee Adama proposes assembling a new Quorum.
 He says it should reflect the current times, representing the ships in the fleet rather than the old 12 colonies.
 Laura Roslin agrees, and tells him to assemble the new Quorum himself.
 She says she will remain as president in title, with Lee assuming the responsibilities of the office.
 She says her only reservation about him is that he sometimes does what is right, rather than what is smart.

 In the infirmary, Sam continues his explanation.
 The Final Five re-developed the ancient resurrection process, and created a resurrection ship in orbit around Earth.
 When nuclear war destroyed the Earth Colony, the Final Five were killed but resurrected on the ship.
 They made their way to the planets of the Twelve Colonies of Kobol, with the intention of warning the humans against repeating old mistakes and provoking another war with Centurions.
 They lacked faster-than-light technology, so they traveled at speeds near, but below, the speed of light.
-In accordance with Albert Einstein's theory of relativity, due to time dilation only a short time passed for them, while thousands of years passed for the rest of the universe.
+In accordance with the theory of relativity, due to time dilation only a short time passed for them, while thousands of years passed for the rest of the universe.
 They arrived only to find that the other Colonies were already engulfed in (the first) war with their own Cylon Centurions.